ubports/docs.ubports.com/sdk/apps/qml/QtQuick/PathView.rst

 This property holds the maximum number of items to cache off the path.

-For example, a `PathView </sdk/apps/qml/QtQuick/PathView/>`__ with a model containing 20 items, a
+For example, a :ref:`PathView <sdk_qtquick_pathview>` with a model containing 20 items, a
-`pathItemCount </sdk/apps/qml/QtQuick/PathView#pathItemCount-prop>`__ of
+:ref:`pathItemCount <sdk_qtquick_pathview#pathItemCount-prop>` of 10, and
-10, and an cacheItemCount of 4 will create up to 14 items, with 10 visible on the path and 4 invisible cached items.
+an cacheItemCount of 4 will create up to 14 items, with 10 visible on the path and 4 invisible cached items.

 The cached delegates are created asynchronously, allowing creation to occur across multiple frames and reducing the likelihood of skipping